masgeek/android-signing-plugin/README.md

 Before adding a _Sign APKs_ build step to a job, you must configure a certificate credential using the Credentials Plugin's UI.
-As of this writing, this plugin requires a password-protected PKCS12 keystore containing a single private key entry protected by the same password.
-This will probably change in a future version to allow password-free keys or keys with separate passwords.
+As of this writing, this plugin requires a password-protected PKCS12 keystore containing a private key entry protected by the same password.
+Because of how the Credentials Plugin loads key stores, you must protect your key store with a non-empty password.
+You were doing that anyway, right?

 This plugin will attempt to find the Android SDK's [`zipalign`](https://developer.android.com/studio/command-line/zipalign.html)